 - IU IRB: IU IRB is willing to serve as the Reviewing IRB when IU is engaged in the research; however, there are other options you may want to consider.
 You must contact HRPP staff before indicating that the IU IRB will serve as the Reviewing IRB.
 Please consider the following:

-- Site contacts cannot access KC IRB directly.
+- Site contacts cannot access Kuali Protocols directly.
 An intermediary must collect information from the sites, make submissions to the IRB on behalf of the sites, and distribute IRB-approved documents.

-- KC IRB does not support multiple study submissions at the same time, limiting how quickly site additions and changes to site-specific documents can be approved.
+- Kuali Protocols has only a limited ability to create and process multiple study submissions at the same time, limiting how quickly site additions and changes to site-specific documents can be approved.

 - Independent IRB: Independent IRBs have the infrastructure and electronic systems to allow for a quick and efficient IRB review.
 However, the ease of use of independent IRBs must be balanced with the high cost associated with their use.